 Except, again: we’re in London.
 Totally foreign city to me.
 No clue how to navigate with kids.
 Ugh.
 Pray for me – with a charming accent.

 So today we went to the British Museum.
 We saw mummies.
 Lots of mummies.
 Mummified adults the size of my 5yo, mummified cats, a mummified alligator, a mummified eel (wtf?)
 The kids were horrified/fascinated/traumatized.
 But mostly bored.

 Seriously – we saw one mummy and my 3yo says, “I’m bored.
 Let’s go home.”
 Admittedly, he might’ve been overwhelmed by the 3,000 students mobbing the room of 3,000 year-old mummies.
 But really, I think he was like, “Nothing to TOUCH in this museum?
 This place blows.”

 But we were in the GD British Museum.
 We weren’t gonna leave without seeing some more priceless stolen treasures.
 (I kept saying “And the British stole that, and the British stole this, and that…” Curiously, neither of them asked “why?” or “but stealing is bad, Daddy.”
-They just begged to leave and didn’t demonstrate a modicum of moral rectitude.)
+They just begged to leave without demonstrating a shred of moral rectitude.)